How to watch WWE SmackDown, Raw, NXT and NXT UK on TV in the UK

 NXT is broadcast at 1:00am within the early hours of each Thursday morning.

-It is going to be proven every week on BT Sport 1 and on-line by way of the BT Sport participant and app.

-NXT UK may even be proven on BT Sport each Thursday night.
+NXT UK may also be proven on BT Sport each Thursday night.

 - Take a look at the most recent BT Sport offers – together with non-contract month-to-month passes